Page: 1 of 9

 - Canned cat food comes closer to a cat's wild diet, reviews say.
 It's wet, and it usually packs more meat and less starch than dry food.
 Gourmet cat foods use human-quality meats and veggies; expect to pay about $1.50 for a 5.5-ounce can of these ultra-premium brands, versus 60 cents for the best supermarket cat food we found (Trader Joe's).

 Finding the best cat foods in every category comes down to evaluating each one based on the quality of its ingredients, safety (history of recalls, etc.) and value.
 Critics aren't shy about pointing out the foods that fall short.
 Our expert sources scrutinize cat food labels and closely follow cat food recall news.
-Cat owners fill in the final pieces of the puzzle -- whether cats seem healthy while eating a certain food, for instance, or whether they turn up their finicky noses at it.
+Cat owners fill in the final pieces of the puzzle -- whether cats seem healthy while eating a certain food they enjoy, for instance, or whether they turn up their finicky noses at it.